vippsas/vipps-ecom-api/vipps-ecom-api.md

 - Payment rejected
 - Payment timed out

-Vipps makes _one_ attempt at a callback, and cannot guarantee that it succeeds, as it depends on network, firewalls and other factors that Vipps cannot control.
+Vipps makes _one_ attempt at a callback and cannot guarantee that it succeeds, as it depends on network, firewalls and other factors that Vipps cannot control.

-If the communication is broken during the process for some reason, and Vipps is not able to execute callback to the merchant's server, the callback will not be retried.
+If the communication is broken during the process for some reason and Vipps is not able to execute callback to the merchant's server, the callback will not be retried.

-**Important:** Our callbacks require a response within 3 seconds.
-If not, they will time out.
+**Important:** Vipps callbacks require a response within 3 seconds; otherwise, they will time out.

 In other words, if the merchant does not receive any confirmation on the payment request, the merchant _must_ call